SachaVeldhoen/Sacha/README.md

 ##### NOW

 - 💻 I'm flexible and would love to be considered for any open position…
-- 🏢 I'm currently working at **Sportunity** and I'm also web developer as a freelancer
+- 🏢 Take a look at https://werkdeal.com
 - 🧑🏼‍💻 19 years old
 - 🥸 website & cv: https://sachaveldhoen.nl